-Choose another of our four routes.
-The route to Muiden Castle is 63 km long.
+Choose another of our four routes to Muiden Castle.
 We have a bit of a military theme going here.
 The town of Naarden is a good example of a star-shaped fortification (have a peek on google maps!).
 It’s very well preserved, complete with walls and a moat.
 Next up is the village of Muiden, at the mouth of the River Vecht.
 Although very picturesque in itself, it is best known for its small moated castle built around 1280 - well worth a visit!

 After breakfast, it’s time to pack your bags.
 There are big lockers at the train station where you can leave your luggage to continue your explorations for another couple of hours, perhaps.